 The earpiece should be cleaned regularly.

-The earpiece has a white wax filter\ that keeps wax and debris from damaging the hearing aid.
+The earpiece has a white wax filter.
+The filter keeps wax and debris from damaging the speaker.

-Replace the filter when clogged, or if the sound is not normal, or contact your hearing care professional.
+Replace the filter when clogged, or if the hearing aid does not sound normal.
+Alternatively, contact your hearing care professional. • Clean the vent by pressing the brush through the hole, twisting it slightly.